abarrows/template-nextjs-ui/README.md

 - `/package.json`
 - `/deployments/charts/Chart.yaml` (update `appVersion`)

+You can use the `bump-versions.yml` workflow to automatically increment the version number in both of these files.
+To run the workflow
+1. Go to the Actions tab in this repository.
+2. Select the Bump Versions workflow
+3. On the right side, click "Run workflow" and specify how you would want to increment the version number.
+4. Click "Run workflow"/.

+This will create a PR with the changes that should already be approved.

 _NOTE: We do not use the vx.x.x pattern for version naming.
 We simply have the semantic release version number like this: x.x.x_